-If you’re a Chicago Bulls, Dallas Mavericks, Denver Nuggets, New Orleans Pelicans, or Portland Trailblazers fan, you may be confused about where to find some early games due to the changes these five teams made to their local media providers during the offseason.
+If you’re a Chicago Bulls, Dallas Mavericks, Denver Nuggets, New Orleans Pelicans, or Portland Trailblazers fan, you may be confused about where to find some games due to the changes these five teams made to their local media providers during the offseason.

 “We continue to believe in the unique power of local sports teams to unite the communities they call home, and we will continue collaborating with the top leagues, local franchises, and media partners to cultivate future generations of fans,” says DIRECTV Chief Content Officer Rob Thun.
 “We have always prided ourselves on being a sports leader and intend to remain at the forefront.”

-Atlanta Hawks, Charlotte Hornets, Cleveland Cavaliers, Detroit Pistons, Indiana Pacers, Los Angeles Clippers, Memphis Grizzlies, Miami Heat, Milwaukee Bucks, Minnesota Timberwolves, Oklahoma City Thunder, Orlando Magic, and San Antonio Spurs games.
-The only major change to those RSNs is that they have recently switched names from “Bally Sports” to “FanDuel Sports.”
-That’ll be reflected in channel listings, onscreen guides, and other aspects of the fan experience within the first few weeks of the new NBA season.
-DIRECTV also recently became the first – and so far only – major provider to launch the new Chicago Sports Network, which will provide Chicago Bulls games starting this season.
+To that end, DIRECTV recently renewed all 19 Main Street Sports Group regional sports networks that provide NBA fans with Atlanta Hawks, Charlotte Hornets, Cleveland Cavaliers, Detroit Pistons, Indiana Pacers, Los Angeles Clippers, Memphis Grizzlies, Miami Heat, Milwaukee Bucks, Minnesota Timberwolves, Oklahoma City Thunder, Orlando Magic, and San Antonio Spurs games.
+All those RSNs are now known as “FanDuel Sports.”
+DIRECTV is also the first – and so far only – major provider to launch the new Chicago Sports Network, which began providing Chicago Bulls games this season.

 How to Watch NBA